br3ndonland/udacity-google/offline-web-apps/offline-2-sw.md

   - Instead, maintain a safe list of wanted cache names and remove unwanted ones.
   - Store the name of the static cache in a variable (at top of service worker).
     ```javascript
-    var staticCacheName = 'wittr-static-v2';
+    var staticCacheName = "wittr-static-v2"
     ```
   - In the activate event, get all the cache names that exist.
 - Refresh the app at [http://localhost:8888/](http://localhost:8888/)
 - Test on settings page at [http://localhost:8889/](http://localhost:8889/) with "new-cache-ready"
-- *Jake also recommends auto-generating hashes for filenames, so they can be updated and ensure the latest versions.*
+- _Jake also recommends auto-generating hashes for filenames, so they can be updated and ensure the latest versions._

 </details>